timescale/docs/timescaledb/tutorials/grafana/installation.md

+---
+title: Set up TimescaleDB and Grafana
+excerpt: Set up Managed Service for TimescaleDB with Grafana to visualize your data
+keywords: [Grafana, visualizations, analytics]
+---

 # Set up TimescaleDB and Grafana
 This tutorial uses Managed Service for TimescaleDB (MST) to set up your database, and to set up Grafana.
 You can [create a free account][mst-login] to try it out.